tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

 - Processes can be blocked and awaken *based on condition variables and wait and signal functions*

 Monitors are useful when several processes must complete before the next phase.

+= Scheduling

+== Requirements

+== Common Scheduling Algorithms

+== Notes and Problems

+Threads in user space is not able to run in the order of `A1 B1 A2 B2 A3 B3` (`A1 A2 A3` are threads of process `A`).
+Note that the kernel is not aware of the status of the threads in this case.

+=== Dining Philosophers Problem

+What is the purpose of the semaphore?